Subtitles Needed

 January 2017

-This film essay was one of my first projects and the starting point of exploring my identity through art.
-A sentiment that now feels overused and exhausted was, at the time, a brand new idea that opened an entire world for me.
-It became the catalyst for reconnecting with my native tongue and ultimately led me to move to Jordan to study Arabic three years later.
-The film was exhibited in 2016 apart of an NYU student’s screening of works from the MENA region.
+This film essay was one of my earliest projects expressing my explorations of identity through art.
+Although it’s a sentiment that now feels overused and exhausted, it’s creation was detrimental in the development of not only my art, but my understanding of self.
+It became the catalyst for reconnecting with my cultural roots, and native tongue, ultimately leading me to move to Jordan to study Arabic only two years later.

-The voice-over was intentionally left out.
-I had planned to speak in Arabic but didn’t yet have the ability, imagining I’d return one day to add it.
-Over the years, I’ve revisited the piece with thoughts of re-editing—rewording ideas I no longer hold, adjusting concepts that feel untrue, correcting captions that are out of place—but I’ve chosen to leave it untouched.
-It remains a still, honest archive of the moment it was made, when I was eager to understand this inner dissonance.
+The voice-over was intentionally left out as I had planned to speak in Arabic but didn’t yet have the ability, imagining I’d return one day to add it.
+Over the years, I’ve revisited the piece with thoughts of re-editing—rewording the ideas that I no longer hold, adjusting concepts that feel untrue, correcting captions that are out of place—but I’ve chosen to leave it untouched.
+It remains a still, honest archive of the moment it was made, when I was eager to understand this inner dissonance at the ages of 20-22 years old.